netdata/netdata/README.md

 ## What's New and Coming?

+The following list includes our immediate development plans and a summary view of the last 12 months' releases:

 | When | Status | What | Description|
 |:----:|:------:|:----:|:-----------|
 |later|researching|WebRTC|Browser to Agent communication via WebRTC.|